|View on TensorFlow.org||View on GitHub||Download notebook||See TF Hub models|

 binary_crossentropy is better for dealing with probabilities—it measures the "distance" between probability distributions, or in our case, between the ground-truth distribution and the predictions.

-Later, when we are exploring regression problems (say, to predict the price of a house), we will see how to use another loss function called mean squared error.
+Later, when you are exploring regression problems (say, to predict the price of a house), you'll see how to use another loss function called mean squared error.